How to Choose a Bike Trainer? Spend Your Money Wisely (2023)

 Type of Bike Trainer

 The market is flooded with various types of bike trainers.
 So which one is right for you?
-Let me explain what bike trainers are there, their advantages and disadvantages, and who they are for.
+Let me explain bike trainer types, their advantages and disadvantages, and who they are for.

 Basic types of bike trainers | Product picture source: garmin.com